fsantanna/pingus/ceu/README.md

 # What is this all about?

-This report documents the process of porting the video game Pingus [[![X]][pingus-1],[![X]][pingus-2]] from C++ to the programming language Céu [[![X]][ceu-1],[![X]][ceu-2]].
+This report documents the process of rewriting the video game Pingus [[![X]][pingus-1],[![X]][pingus-2]] from C++ to the programming language Céu [[![X]][ceu-1],[![X]][ceu-2]].